 It might seem that we observe ideal optima only in the case of scalar problems.
 Indeed, it is rather improbable that a few real functions attain a minimum at the same point.
-Notwithstanding this commonsense argument, to suggest an abstract formalism is easy that treats the various minimum points of different functions as a unique element.
-Such an abstraction must be viewed as generalization by dilution.
-From a rational point of view, the ideal is practically unattainable and one of the minimal feasible elements should be considered as a reasonable approximant to the ideal.
+Notwithstanding this commonsense argument, it is easy to suggest an abstract formalism that treats the various minimum points of different functions as a unique element.
+Such an abstraction must be viewed as generalization by dilution.3 From a rational point of view, the ideal is practically unattainable and one of the minimal feasible elements should be considered as a reasonable approximation to the ideal.